mjames-upc/awips-docs/docs/devguide/data-flow.md

 ## Data Decoding

 Data decoding is defined as the process of converting data from a raw format into a decoded format that is usable by CAVE.
-In AWIPS II, data decoding is performed by the EDEX Ingest proessing (**ingest** and **ingestGrib**).
+In AWIPS, data decoding is performed by the EDEX Ingest proessing (**ingest** and **ingestGrib**).

 1. EDEX Ingest obtains the “data available” message from the Qpid message broker, and determines the appropriate data decoder based on the message contents.
 EDEX Ingest then forwards the message to the chosen decoder.
 Finally, the message is removed from the message queue.
 2. EDEX Ingest reads the data from Raw Data Storage.